Code of Business Conduct and Ethics for Partners and Suppliers

 Gifts and Gratuities

 This Code does not prohibit normal, appropriate and modest hospitality to or from third parties in the course of a business relationship that are designed to build goodwill among business partners.
-However, Suppliers must not give or accept gifts where doing so would create a conflict of interest, or violate U.S. laws or any applicable local law.
+However, Suppliers must not give or accept gifts where doing so would create a conflict of interest, or violate any U.S. or foreign laws, including, but not limited to, the United States Foreign Corrupt Practices Act, the United Kingdom Bribery Act of 2010, the United States Travel Act, Title 18 of the United States Code section 201 and all local anti-bribery, anti-corruption or anti-money laundering laws that may be applicable.
+Suppliers should adopt internal policies and procedures to ensure no payments or gifts are offered, made, requested, or received that are inconsistent with this Code.

-Suppliers should not give or accept gifts with an intention, or a reasonable prospect, of influencing Medallia customers, prospects, employees, representatives or other Suppliers to obtain or retain an improper business advantage, or to reward the provision or retention of an improper business advantage, or in explicit or implicit exchange for favors or benefits.
-Suppliers must be mindful that public officials may be restricted in the benefits they can accept for performing their duties, including non-cash benefits such as travel, meals and entertainment.
+Suppliers may not give or accept gifts with an intention, or a reasonable prospect, of influencing Medallia customers, prospects, employees, representatives or other Suppliers to obtain or retain an improper business advantage, or to reward the provision or retention of an improper business advantage, or in explicit or implicit exchange for favors or benefits.
+Suppliers must always remain mindful that government or public officials, international organization officials, or employees of state-owned or state-controlled companies are restricted in the benefits they can accept for performing their duties, including both cash and non-cash benefits such as meals, gifts, travel, and entertainment.

 Protection of Assets, Confidentiality and Communications